jamiesanson/jamie.sanson.dev/src/assets/content/blog/android-then-and-now-intro-intdef-enums.md

 public static final int VALUE3 = 3;
 ```

 As you can imagine, apps which make extensive use of enums could quite easily blow up in memory usage.
-This puts pressure on the system, meaning these apps are more likely to be killed.
+This puts pressure on the system, causing the system to kill apps and tanking device performance.

 ## Introducing @IntDef, turning enums into ints

 So we’ve seen enums are bad, and ints are good.
-The Android team ran with this, and implemented tooling to help developers make use of ints over enum.
+The Android team ran with this, and implemented tooling to help developers make use of `int`s over `enum`.
 This took the form of the `@IntDef` annotation and accompanying lint rules.
 Using these we’ll extend our integer example from above like so, giving us (mostly) the same build time constant-group benefits without the memory overhead!

 ```java
 // We define our set of ints in the @IntDef annotation,